msupply-foundation/msupply_docs/content/docs/replenishment/remote_authorisation.md

 - An Internal Order is created in a customer store, using a program
 - The customer store synchronises and the request is sent to the supplying store
 - The process waits until the Internal Order status is set to `Sent`
-- The requisition is automatically created in the supplying store, and has an approval status of `Pending`
+- The Requisition is automatically created in the supplying store, and has an approval status of `Pending`
-- Authorisers are notified via email that there is a requisition requiring authorisation
+- Authorisers are notified via email that there is a Requisition requiring authorisation
 - On clicking the link in the email, the authoriser is taken to the web app ( which is hosted by the central server )
 - After logging in, they are able to adjust, comment and authorise ( or deny ) the request
 - Once authorised, the status is updated:
   - for the Internal Order ( in the customer store )
-  - for the requisition ( in the supplying store )
+  - for the Requisition ( in the supplying store )
 - Comments made by the authoriser and any adjusted quantities, are shown in the customer store's Internal Order

 ## Configuration